qaalabs/DE5M6/docs/day2/fire-drill-briefing.md

 ### End the Drill:

 **Announcement:**

-"Time!
+Time!
 Step back from your incident response.
-Well done everyone."
+Well done everyone.

 **Immediate Actions:**

 - **Bring all teams back to main room**
-- **Keep Slack channels open** for review
+- **Keep chat app channels open** for review
 - **Prepare for 10-minute quick debrief**

-### Transition:
+### Transition

-"Before we break, let's do a quick review of your Slack communication and initial responses.
-Then we'll take a break before the next escalation phase."
+Before we break, let's do a quick review of your communication and initial responses.
+Then we'll take a break before the next escalation phase.

 ---